mooreds/docs-1/references/sql-operations.md

 #### Operation

-To get data from a single operation you can use the operation directly in the `FROM` clause:
+To get data from a single operation, you can use the operation directly in the `FROM` clause:

 ```sql
 SELECT *